ShoomanKhatri/Eclipse/README.md

+I have removed module.info.java file to remove errors.

 # Java Eclipse Practice Repository

 Welcome to the Java Eclipse Practice Repository!
 This repository is designed to help you practice and improve your Java programming skills using Eclipse IDE.